atjallen/atjallen.github.io/index.md

 # Hi there

-I'm Ashley, a 3rd year undergraduate student studying Mathematical Computation at University College London.
-I absolutely *love* programming.
-I've dabbled in a lot of different programming languages but my main ones are Java and JavaScript.
-I also really love video games, playing them and making them.
+I'm Ashley, a 4th-year undergraduate student studying Mathematical Computation at University College London.
+I love programming and software development, in particular game development.
+I've dabbled in a lot of programming languages but my main ones are C++ and JavaScript.
+You can see some of the work and projects I've done below.

 ## Projects